 1. Fix it up

-That loose stair that you’re used to skipping every day; those holes in the wall behind the couch that resulted from an ill-fated indoor skateboarding incident – these are great examples of things you will want to address before you take any further steps to sell your home.
+That loose stair that you’re used to skipping every day or those holes in the wall behind the couch that resulted from an ill-fated indoor skateboarding incident are great examples of things you will want to address before you take any further steps to sell your home.

 Even things that don’t pose a physical danger, like the peeling paint on your front door, still need to be worked on if you want your home to sell.
 Speaking of paint, now is the time to turn your neons into grays – if you have a lot of brightly painted rooms, consider painting them a more neutral color.
 Yes, people should look past things like paint color, but they often don’t, and it could make or break your success story with selling your house.